simeonjackson/highly-available-webapp/README.md

 <p>

 For my web app I configured a Virtual Machine Scale Set (VMSS) with an Ubuntu Server image and two instances.
-Since I want these machines to run the same workload so I choose `Uniform` for the Orchestration Mode.
+Since I want these machines to run the same workload, I choose `Uniform` for the Orchestration Mode.

 </p>